SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here: (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publication date = last 5 years): https://www.webofscience.com/wos/woscc/summary/8000a63a-fb0c-4913-9ef7-a8c53b7bb953-b7731b0b/relevance/1

 ## 2. General notes